learning-zone/java-basics/multithreading-questions.md

 We know that static fields are shared across all the objects of the class, and it belongs to the class and not the individual objects.
 But, for static and non-volatile variable also, threads may cache the variable locally.

-#### Q. Describe the purpose and use-cases of the fork/join framework
 #### Q. What is Phaser in Java concurrency?
 #### Q. What is Exchanger in Java concurrency?
 #### Q. What is Semaphore in Java concurrency?